 - Sunblock.
 It is the desert.
 Protect yourself.
 I’m a pasty white girl & I literally bring a can of the spray on stuff per two days on the Playa.
 As in: if I’m there for 8 days, I bring 4 cans.
 Protip: if someone else stops by your camp, it is polite to offer them some sunblock when they’re about to wander off into the sun.
 So extra is always a good idea.

 - Prescriptions.
 Anything you’ll need, bring it out there with you & make sure you have enough for every day you need to take it.
+Bring extra if possible.

 - Glasses / Contacts.
 For those of us who wear glasses & contacts, Burning Man presents another set of challenges.
 In the years that I’ve done the Burn, I’ve only managed to put my contacts in a few times, the rest of the time I relied entirely on my prescription glasses.
 Given the sunny days, that meant bringing my prescription sunglasses too.
 If you’re going to brave contact lenses, you’ll want to bring extra pairs & lots of saline solution.
+It’s much easier to put them on inside your tent due to dust outside.

 - Hair brush, hair product, whatever the hell else you want.
 Unless your camp is totally tricked out, you will not have access to things like hairdryers.
-You might not even have sun showers.
+You might not even have camp showers.
 So you may wish to embrace the Playa by braiding your hair or using dry shampoo or generally not fussing too much about your hair.
 But hey, do you.

 - Feminine hygiene products.
 Having your period on the Playa totally sucks.
 If at all possible, avoid it by taking extra pills ahead of time or whatever you need to do.
 But if you bleed on the Playa, you will need tampons & wet wipes & all that.
 Worse, however, is that you cannot throw that stuff in a porto-potty, so you have to carry it out.
 My recommendation?
 Make sure you’re carrying a ziplock bag with you.
 Like a “trash” ziplock bag.
 Line it with toilet paper or better yet, use some of that trusty duct-tape to go around the outside, so you don’t mix it up with any other ziplock bags you may have & so people don’t see a flash of blood-red if you pull out the bag for any reason.